chrisdiana/cms.js/README.md

 CMS.js is fully client-side, pure Javascript static site generator in the spirit of [Jekyll](https://github.com/jekyll/jekyll) that uses plain ol' HTML, CSS and Javascript to generate your website.
 CMS.js is like a file-based CMS.
-It takes your content, renders Markdown and delivers a complete website in Single-Page Application fashion... without the aid of server-side scripting (no Node.js, PHP, Ruby, etc.).
+It takes your content, renders Markdown and delivers a complete website in Single-Page App fashion...without the aid of server-side scripting (no Node.js, PHP, Ruby, etc.).

 ![CMS.js Screenshot](https://raw.githubusercontent.com/cdmedia/cms.js/gh-pages/img/screenshot.png)

-## Requirements:

-* Apache with htaccess enabled

-## How it works

-CMS.js takes advantage of Apache's Directory Indexing feature.
-By allowing indexes, CMS.js sends an AJAX call to your specified folders and looks for Markdown files.
-After they are found, it takes care of everything else and delivers a full website.

 ## Demo